octoprobe/testbed_tutorial/docs/introduction/10_flightlevel_github.rst

 Tags of a github runner could be:

 * octoprobe: A octoprobe runner!
-* testbed_tutorial:  The testbed connected to the runner.
+* testbed_showcase:  The testbed connected to the runner.
 * MCU_PICO2, MCU_PYBV11: The connected mcu boards.
 This allows github to run tests on various runners if the support different MCUs.

 WIP: Trigger testrun by PR (Pull Requst)